Vavilar/final-project-case-3/README.md

 Description:  Vigenere Cipher is a method of encrypting alphabetic text.
 It uses a simple form of polyalphabetic substitution.
 A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets .The encryption of the original text is done using the Vigenère square or Vigenère table.

 # Instructions:
-Step One: Enter Name.
-Correct name input if necessary.
+To begin, please download the main.cpp file.
+Proceed with opening and running the program.
+The program will begin by asking you (the user) your name.
+After inputting your name input, the program will then proceed to display a menu.
-Step Two: Select one of the 3 choices from the menu.
+From there, you may select one of the 3 choices from the menu.  (encrypt, decrypt or close the program).
+If you, the user, choose to decrypt a message, the program will ask you to provide either an encrypted message or plain text, along with the key.
-step Three: Enter plain text/encrypted text according to what the program requests.
-It is necessary to writer in upper case letters and no spaces.
+Please make sure to write any responses in ALL upper case letters and no spaces.
-Step Four: provide keyword to the program.
-Step Five: review the information.
-Step Six: Decide whether to run the program again.
-Final Step: select menu option 3 to exit the program.
+The program will then output your chosen data.
+At the end, the program will open the menu again.
+You may go through the program again or close the program.